Michael Gandolfini

 Michael Gandolfini (born May 10, 1999) is an American actor.
-He made his major film debut in Ocean's 8 (2018) and appeared in The Many Saints of Newark (2021), in which he played the role of Tony Soprano, a character originally portrayed by his late father James Gandolfini in the television series The Sopranos.
-He has since appeared in the Marvel Cinematic Universe series Daredevil: Born Again and the film Warfare.
+He made his major film debut in Ocean's 8 (2018) and appeared in The Many Saints of Newark (2021), in which he played the role of Tony Soprano, a character originally portrayed by his father, James Gandolfini, in the television series The Sopranos.
+He has since appeared in the Marvel Cinematic Universe series Daredevil: Born Again and the A24 film Warfare.

 Early life

-Gandolfini was born on May 10, 1999, in New York City to late actor James Gandolfini and Marcy Wudarski.
-His father was of Italian descent and his mother is of Polish and Slovak heritage.
+Gandolfini was born on May 10, 1999, in New York City to the actor James Gandolfini and Marcy Wudarski.
+His father was of Italian descent, and his mother is of Polish and Slovak heritage.
 He has a younger half-sister from his father's second marriage.
 While he was a teenager, Gandolfini enjoyed performing, but his father advised against an acting career; he wanted him to pursue sports or "be a director.
 They have the power," he said.